Br00ty/DS3_AP_Maptracker/README.md

 Still having trouble realizing your pack and looking for help or just want more information about everything PopTracker?
 Check out the ['Unofficial' PopTracker Discord Server](https://discord.com/invite/gwThqMCPgK)!

 ## License

+If youre gonna use this tracker as a base for a new DS3 tracker, please have that repo be a Fork of this, and give credit.